shantanu-nigam99/MIPS_Processor/README.md

 1.  [instruction1.txt](https://github.com/shantanu-nigam99/MIPS_Processor/blob/master/Instruction_memory1.txt): instructions which have data dependancy, has instructions from the problem statement.
 2. [Instruction_memory_only_add.txt](https://github.com/shantanu-nigam99/MIPS_Processor/blob/master/Instruction_memory_only_add.txt): instructions which are free from data dependancy, this helps in checking broader functionality of the processor.

+To change the instruction file, go to [memory.v](https://github.com/shantanu-nigam99/MIPS_Processor/blob/master/memory.v) file and edit the file name in 17th line.